Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 You can save time by using automation on LinkedIn to generate qualified leads.

-2. Individual LinkedIn profile optimization
+2. LinkedIn profile optimization

 You need to update six key areas of your LinkedIn profile; let’s look at each.